Cadel Evans: Personal life

 In 2005, Evans married Chiara Passerini, an Italian pianist and music teacher he met at the end of 2002.
 Evans proposed to her after his first Tour de France.
 In January 2012, the couple adopted their son Robel, from Ethiopia, at the age of six months.
 Evans and Passerini separated in 2015.
 Since 2015 he has been dating Stefania Zandonella, a ski Instructor from Italy.
 Their son Aidan was born in 2019.

 Cadel's grandfather was from Wales, and so he was named "Cadel" in honour of three Welsh kings.

-Evans' first cousin is Australian London 2012 Paralympian Matthew Haanappel.
+Evans’ first cousin is Australian London 2012 Paralympian Matthew Haanappel.

-His current Australian home is Barwon Heads, Victoria.
+Evans’ current Australian home is Barwon Heads, Victoria.
 He resides in Stabio, Switzerland when in Europe.

 Evans was made a Member (AM) in the General Division of the Order of Australia on 10 June 2013.

 Evans supports the Geelong Cats in the Australian Football League.
 A biography, Cadel Evans: Close To Flying, was published by Hardie Grant Books in November 2009.